László Toroczkai: Party leader

 He said the platform had plans to return to the original goals pursued by Jobbik, including stopping the emigration of the Hungarian youth to the wealthier western part of the EU, taking a tough line on Hungary's Roma minority, and supporting the ethnic Hungarian minorities in neighboring states.

 On 8 June 2018, Jobbik revoked Toroczkai's membership and expelled him from the party.
 In response, he established a new political movement which formed into a party called Our Homeland Movement with fellow former Jobbik MP Dóra Dúró.

 In the Parliament

-In 2022 parliamentary elections, Mi Hazank surpassed the threshold to enter parliament with 6% of the vote, winning 6 seats.
+In the 2022 parliamentary elections, Mi Hazánk surpassed the threshold to enter parliament with 6% of the vote, winning 6 seats.

 On 27 April 2022 the Our Country parliamentary group was formed, in which he was elected as the leader of the Our Country faction.